-You also need to have an idea of how Mott MacDonald works as a whole; how your division, team and job role would fit into that; and how your division and job role would contribute to the company’s revenues.
+Revisit the research you did for your initial application and take it a step forward.
+Gain an idea of how Mott MacDonald works as a whole; how your division, team and job role would fit into that; and how your division and job role would contribute to the company’s revenues.
 Take a look at the company’s ‘publications’ webpage.
-Then look wider around the Mott MacDonald site.
+Then look more widely around the Mott MacDonald site.
 Focus on your particular business division and get a sense of the most recent challenges facing that sector, recent project wins and the day-to-day job you would be doing.
 Remember that if you were in an engineering role much of your job would be focused on design work.

-Don’t forget to also look into typical career paths in your chosen profession – for example, the timeframe in which you are to become chartered if you are going for an engineering or cost management role.
-This will help you to sound knowledgeable about your career aspirations.
+Don’t forget to also look into typical career paths in your chosen profession – for example, the timeframe in which you may become chartered if you are going for an engineering or cost management role.

 Review what you know about the industry and economy

 Clarify your own opinions about developments in the construction industry and the economy.
-Next, consider how these developments in the industry and society at large would affect the day-to-day work in that division.
-For example, if you want to work in rail, what do you think of the strategy of investing in HS2 and Crossrail rather than spending that money across the UK’s entire rail network?
-If you want to work in fire engineering, how do you think the inquiry into the Grenfell Tower may change regulations?
-If you are wanting to work in highways or bridges, do you think that Brexit could mean that there will be more work available in UK infrastructure?
+Next, consider how these developments in the industry and society at large would affect the day-to-day work in your chosen division.
+For example, if you want to work in rail, what do you think about the latest political developments with HS2?
+If you want to work in fire engineering, how do you think the Grenfell Tower inquiry may change regulations?
+If you are wanting to work in highways or bridges, do you think that Brexit could mean there will be more work available in UK infrastructure?

 Thinking through issues like these will help you come across as interested and informed.
 This is a good impression to create.
 Melissa says: ‘We’re most impressed by people with an in-depth knowledge of the business area they’ve applied to work in.’